ZgtStudio/opencv-image-io-basics/README.md

-# OpenCV Image Reading, Displaying and
+# OpenCV Image Reading, Displaying and Saving

 This repository contains my first computer vision exercise under **Zgt Studio**.
 The goal is to load the classic `cameraman.tif` image with OpenCV, display it in a window and save a grayscale copy.